John W. Mitchell (United States Air Force): Korean War

 Mitchell and Lt Gen. Glenn O. Barcus, the commanding general of Fifth Air Force, made a lot of personnel changes and even attempted to strip one pilot, Capt.
 Dolphin Overton, of his flying ace status.

 Post war

-After serving in Korea, Mitchell served with the 28th Air Division at Hickam Air Force Base from June 1953 to July 1956.
-Mitchell's final assignment was as commander of the Detroit Air Defense Sector at Custer Air Force Station from July 1957 until his retirement from the Air Force on July 31, 1958.
+After serving in Korea, Mitchell served with the 28th Air Division at Hickam Air Force Base, Hawaii from June 1953 to July 1956.
+Mitchell's final assignment was as commander of the Detroit Air Defense Sector at Custer Air Force Station, Michigan from July 1957 until his retirement from the Air Force on July 31, 1958.

 Mitchell flew 240 combat missions in World War II and Korean War, and was credited with 15 aerial victories together in the two wars.

 Later life

-Mitchell died on November 15, 1995, in San Anselmo, California.
-His wife Anne died on March 14, 2008.
-Both of them are buried and share a same headstone at Golden Gate National Cemetery.
+Mitchell died on November 15, 1995, at the age of 81.
+He was buried at the Golden Gate National Cemetery on November 30.